 Incoming freshman may be invited into the University Honors Program based on consideration of high school grade point average (GPA), class rank, curriculum, and standardized test scores.
 They will be notified of their conditional admission to the University Honors Program shortly after their admission to Wittenberg.

 Conditional members achieving a cumulative GPA of at least 3.5 after their first semester will be invited to continue in the Honors Program.
 Students will be contacted by the Director of University Honors, provided with information about requirements for University Honors, and asked to respond that they understand the requirements and commit to the Honors Program.
-Conditional members that do not achieve a cumulative GPA of 3.5 or above will not be invited to continue in the Honors Program.
+Conditional members who do not achieve a cumulative GPA of 3.5 or above will not be invited to continue in the Honors Program.
+Upon achievement of a 3.5 cumulative GPA in a subsequent semester, students may reapply to the Honors Program in the annual Spring semester Honors admissions process.

 Other first and second year students are invited to apply for membership to the Honors Program early in the spring semester each year if they have achieved a 3.5 cumulative GPA.
 Students who achieve a 3.5 cumulative GPA later in their careers may also apply for admission to the program on a case-by-case basis.